mariadelacamara/vidamail/README.md

 npm install -g @angular/cli

-Then you run npm install and npm start and you can see the project in localhost/4200.
+Then you run npm install and then npm start and you can see the project in

+localhost/4200.

 # VidaMail